jldimond/Coral-CpG/README.md

-## Juptyer notebooks and other analyses associated with manuscript: _Germline DNA methylation in six species of reef corals: patterns and potential roles in response to environmental change_
+## Jupyter notebooks and other analyses associated with manuscript: _Germline DNA methylation in six species of reef corals: patterns and potential roles in response to environmental change_

 ---